anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

    - (Outsourced) Public: Commercial Cloud Service | Examples: AWS, Azure, VMware, etc.
    - Multiple different Clouds can be co-located in the same physical location and may share some of the physical infrastructure (for example, racks)

-In general, a Telco Cloud consists of multiple interconnected very large data centers that serve trans-continentalareas (Regions).
+In general, a Telco Cloud consists of multiple interconnected very large data centers that serve trans-continental areas (Regions).
 A Telco Cloud Region may connect to multiple regions of another Telco Cloud via large capacity networks.
 A Telco Cloud also consists of interconnected local/metro sites (multiple possible scenarios).
 A local site cloud may connect to multiple Regions within that Telco Cloud or another Telco Cloud.
 A Telco Cloud also consists of a large number of interconnected edge nodes where these edge nodes maybe impermanent.
 A Telco Cloud's Edge node may connect to multiple local sites within that Telco Cloud or another Telco Cloud; an Edge node may rarely connect to a Telco Cloud Region.

 The Table 8-1 captures the essential information about the types of deployments, and responsible parties for cloud artifacts.